Please read this scenario prior to answering the question

 Based on the TOGAF standard which of the following is the best answer?

-Your role is that of an Enterprise Architect, reporting to the Chief Enterprise Architect, at a technology company.
+Your role is that of a consultant to the Lead Enterprise Architect in a multinational automotive manufacturer.

 You are working as an Enterprise Architect within an Enterprise Architecture (EA) team at a large government agency with multiple divisions.
 The agency has a well-established EA practice and follows the TOGAF standard as its method for architecture development.
-The government has mandated that the agency prepare for an "AI-first" world.
+The government has mandated that the agency prepare for an " AI-first " world.

 The agency wants to determine the impact and role of AI in its future services.
 The CIO has approved a Request for Architecture Work to explore the use of AI in services.
 Some leaders are concerned about reliance on AI, security, and employees’ need to acquire new skills.